Quality Control for Functional Genomics

 Replicate Clustering

-In this part we use bam files filtered previously, to save time.
+In this part we use bam files prepared before the workshop, to save time.

 You can copy the resulting file to your local system to view it.